storybookjs/test-runner/README.md

 };
 ```

-The addon has default options that might suffice to your project, however if you want to know how to customize the addon[here](https://github.com/storybookjs/addon-coverage#configuring-the-addon).
+The addon has default options that might suffice to your project, however if you want to customize the addon you can see how it's done [here](https://github.com/storybookjs/addon-coverage#configuring-the-addon).

+#### Manually configuring istanbul

+Some frameworks or Storybook builders might not automatically accept babel plugins.
+In that case, you will have to manually configure whatever flavor of [istanbul](https://istanbul.js.org/) (rollup, vite, webpack loader) your project might require.

-### Run tests with --coverage flag
+### 2 - Run tests with --coverage flag

 After setting up instrumentation, run Storybook then run the test-runner with `--coverage`: